 Residents that do not work are assigned 20 hours per day to residential development and 4 hours per day to nonresidential development (annualized averages).
-Residents that work in Moncks Corner are assigned 14 hours to residential development and 10 hours to nonresidential development.
+Residents that work in Moncks Corner are assigned 14 hours to residential development.
 Residents that work outside the Town are assigned 14 hours to residential development, the remaining hours in the day are assumed to be spent outside of the Town working.
 Inflow commuters are assigned 10 hours to nonresidential development.
 Based on 2021 functional population data (the latest available), residential development accounts for 70 percent of the functional population, while nonresidential development accounts for 30 percent, see Figure B9.